Prostate cancer topics, links and more. Now at 100+ posts!

 Comprehensive Calculators

-.
-There are two particularly comprehensive prostate cancer calculator sites.
+There are several particularly comprehensive prostate cancer calculator sites plus a range of nomograms on a third site.
 The links to the first two are easy to remember since their links are nearly the same: http://www.nomogram.org (University of Montreal) and http://www.nomograms.org (Sloan Kettering).
 The Sloan Kettering site ends in "s" whereas the University of Montreal site does not.
+The Prostate Cancer Research Institute (PCRI) site contains 9 nomograms, i.e. charts that can be used like calculators.

 A. Memorial Sloan Kettering Calculators.
 To access the Sloan Kettering online calculators go to http://www.nomograms.org and then click on Prostate in left hand column.
 That takes you to a new page and on that click on Open calculator in box in upper right.
 When new window appears click on "No".
 The following calculators are provided: